Skip to content

 </api>

-Requests are now routed depending on the path to different backends.
-The following requests should routed accordingly:
+Requests will now be routed to different backends depending on the path.
+The following requests should be routed accordingly:

 curl "localhost:2000/restnames/name.groovy?name=Pia"

-An API can take control when a request or a response is flowing through.
-By adding functionality you can change the behaviour of an API and add for instance authentication or logging.
+An API can take control when a request or response is flowing through it.
+By adding functionality, you can change the behavior of an API and add features like authentication or logging.

 <nameinfo>